ALXPND/ctf-writeups/HTB/CozyHosting/CozyHostingCTF.md

 ![image](/HTB/CozyHosting/CozyHosting_images/4.png)

 From there, we can use an adapted wordlist which will focus on the Spring Boot technology and related endpoint.
-The wordlist can be found here.
+The wordlist can be found here: https://github.com/emadshanab/DIR-WORDLISTS/blob/main/spring-boot.txt

 ![image](/HTB/CozyHosting/CozyHosting_images/5.png)